tractr/simple-quake-3-server/README.md

 First, you have to create a bot on Slack: https://api.slack.com/bot-users Then, use variables `SLACK_TOKEN` and  `SLACK_CHANNEL` to setup Slack.

+Don't forget to invite the bot on the channel.

 #### Other environment variables

 ##### Quake 3 server's name